 I like to think of myself as a positivity warrior now.

-Here are seven tricks I’ve learnt, seven ways how to remain positive in difficult times.
+Here are seven tricks I’ve learnt, seven ways how to stay positive in difficult times.

 1: Meditate daily